 BETIC organizes four major events every year – Medical Device Hackathon (MEDHA), Medical Device Innovation Camp (MEDIC), Medical Device Expo (MEDEX) and Medical Device Innovation Symposium (MEDIS).
 The events enable curating clinical needs, training potential innovators, expanding the collaboration network and sharing the best practices among partners.

-Medical Device Hackathon (MEDHA) is a weekend hackathon for final year students and young working professionals to explore medical device innovation.
+Medical Device Hackathon (MEDHA) is a hackathon for final year students and young working professionals to explore medical device innovation.

 The problems posed to the participants are obtained from expert doctors in local hospitals.
 The organizing team curates the problems by checking for market need, innovation potential and technical feasibility.
 Then short videos are created for showing to the participants.
 Each team is mentored by a senior innovator or entrepreneur from BETIC network.